Skip to main content

 We invite gifted woodwind, brass and percussion players to campus for an exciting residential program that focuses on chamber music and symphonic wind ensemble performance.
 Students work with Director of Bands Eric L. Hinton, Ph.D., HonFRBC, as well as other expert Susquehanna faculty members.

-Students may participate on one of these instruments:
+Students can participate on one of these instruments:

 Highlights